directdemocracy-vote/judge/httpdocs/test/simulation.md

 ### Recompute the reputation and increase the time.
 #### Recompute the reputation
-At the end of each day, it recomputes the reputation according to the function described in the [reputation_algorithm](reputation_algorithm.md) file.
+At the end of each day, the reputation is recomputed according to the function described in the [reputation_algorithm](reputation_algorithm.md) file.
 The reputation function is quite fast: we measured that it took around 350 milliseconds to perform the 15 iterations of computing the reputation of a world with 30'000 citizens and 200'000 links.
-So in the reality, the reputation will be computed more often, nearly every time there is a change in the network
+So in the reality, the reputation will be computed more often, nearly every time there is a change in the network.

 #### Increase the time
 In our example, we increase the time by 86400000 milliseconds, which correspond to one day.